-Yes, of course, however, there is a $50/per day boarding fee.
+No, this date is not flexible.
 Because we do Progesterone testing with our moms, we are typically within +\- one day of the expected birth.
-You should know well ahead of time when the puppy will be due and plan eight weeks from that date for a Saturday pick up.
-Additionally, when planning, be advised that pups cannot be boarded until they are four months of age so plan accordingly or have a pet sitter lined up.
+We send out the litter announcement within a day or two of the birth which will have the exact date of the pup's 8-week old birthday (Got'cha Day).
+You should know well ahead of time a "general" idea of when the puppy will be due and plan your vacations accordingly.
+Additionally, when planning, be advised that pups cannot be boarded publicly until they are four months of age and have vaccines completed.

 What else do you send home with the puppy?

-Puppies go home with a custom-made “My First Collar” by Woofus.
-It is a preferred collar for young pups as it is very lightweight and less distracting as heavier adult collars.
-The puppies also leave with a short leash, a book on potty training, health record, samples of NuVet Plus supplements, a lovey with their mother's and siblings' scent, a few small toys and a place in our hearts for a lifetime.
+Puppies go home with a custom-made "My First Collar" by Woofus.
+It is a preferred collar for young pups as it is very lightweight and less distracting than heavier adult collars.
+The puppies also leave with a short leash, health record, samples of NuVet Plus supplements, a lovey with the littermates' scent, a few small toys, a 4 lb bag of puppy food, and a place in our hearts for a lifetime.